Choosing the best Polar IP probe for controlled impedance test

-When measuring impedance with a Polar CITS or any other TDR probe choice is important; this application note sets out to clarify which probe is ideal and clarify some of the misunderstandings that may exist.
+When measuring impedance with a Polar CITS or any other TDR probe choice is important; this application note sets out to explain which probe is ideal and resolve some of the misunderstandings that may exist.

 Is there an ideal probe for all impedances?

 The best first choice is the IP50, in fact as you read this application note it should become clearer that the IP50 should be your probe of choice for over 90% of impedance tests.

 Why is the IP50 the ideal choice when my traces are 93 Ohms?